Do you want to learn how to start a blog?

 Readers on the Web have so much going on in their lives that they don’t have much of an attention span.

 Because of this, the majority of your readers will skim your article first.
 If you get their attention with your outline, the chances are good that they will go back to the beginning and read your article.

 One way to break your content up for easy skimming would be to use header tags as an outline for your content.

-WordPress uses the Header tags to serve as an indicator to the levels of importance of each section of your article.
+WordPress uses Header tags to serve as an indicator of the levels of importance of each section of your article.